JDACS4C-IMPROVE/docs/_sources/content/DrugGCN.rst.txt

 ------------
 The primary data sources that have been used to construct datasets for model training and testing (i.e., ML data) include:

-- GDSC - cell line and drug ids, treatment response, cell line omics data
+- GDSC: cell line and drug ids, treatment response, cell line omics data

-- Library of Integrated Network-Based Cellular Signatures (LINCS) L1000 project - list of genes
+- Library of Integrated Network-Based Cellular Signatures (LINCS) L1000 project: list of genes

-- STRING - PPI network data
+- STRING: PPI network data

 Raw data
 --------
 The raw data includes the following for the L1000 and Var1000 datasets:

 #.
-Gene expression data, EXP.csv: Gene expression data for 734 cell lines obtained from the authors' GitHub page, `GDSC_DATASET_S1-S12.zip <https://github.com/Jinyu2019/Suppl-data-BBpaper/blob/master/GDSC_DATASET_S1-S12.zip>`__, and found in the file,  Table_S1_GDSC_Gene_expression.csv.
+EXP.csv: Gene expression data for 734 cell lines obtained from the authors' GitHub page, `GDSC_DATASET_S1-S12.zip <https://github.com/Jinyu2019/Suppl-data-BBpaper/blob/master/GDSC_DATASET_S1-S12.zip>`__, and found in the file,  Table_S1_GDSC_Gene_expression.csv.

 #.
-Protein info, PPI_INFO.txt: List of proteins including their display names and descriptions from the STRING database.
+PPI_INFO.txt: List of proteins including their display names and descriptions from the STRING database.
 This data can be downloaded from the STRING database `here <https://stringdb-static.org/download/protein.info.v11.5/9606.protein.info.v11.5.txt.gz>`__.

 #.
-Protein links, PPI_LINK.txt: Protein network data (full network, scored links between proteins) from the STRING database.
+PPI_LINK.txt: Protein network data (full network, scored links between proteins) from the STRING database.
 This data can be downloaded from the STRING database `here <https://stringdb-static.org/download/protein.links.v11.5/9606.protein.links.v11.5.txt.gz>`__.

 #.
-List of genes, LIST.txt: 663 or 1000 genes for the L1000 and Var1000 datasets respectively.
+LIST.txt: 663 or 1000 genes for the L1000 and Var1000 datasets respectively.

 The raw data is available in `this FTP location <https://ftp.mcs.anl.gov/pub/candle/public/improve/model_curation_data/DrugGCN/druggcn_data.tar.gz>`__.